 W. Vonk supports the choice of SBS polymer modified bitumen for the study of RECYPMA, as it is much more commonly used.
-He gives some reflection to the potential problems mentioned in 3.4.2 and 3.4.6.
-He still thinks that there should be no issue: SBS has no functional groups and does as such not form strong bonds with the aggregate surface.
+He gives some reflection to the potential problems with selection of solvents and polymer structure inside the bituminous binder, which is mentioned in more details in 2.4.2 and 2.4.6.
+Still, he thinks that there should be no issue: SBS has no functional groups and does as such not form strong bonds with the aggregate surface.
 The fact that it has such high compatibility with bitumen is also indicative for the rather similar solution parameters with which one would expect also the same dissolving characteristics for both components in a certain solvent.
 However, with some of the other polymers being used in the industry (certainly for crumb rubber) one can be absolutely sure that recovery will not yield the same binder as being present in the asphalt mixture.

-W. Vonk high lights in his communication that he has also made a quick scan in the readily accessible literature on binder recovery and he concludes that there were hardly any that addressed the a potential problem/reservation that the solvent/recovery method would change the structure of the polymer I the recovered binder.
+W. Vonk high lights in his communication that he has also made a quick scan in the readily accessible literature on binder recovery and he concludes that there were hardly any that addressed the potential problem/reservation that the solvent/recovery method would change the structure of the polymer in the recovered binder.